- Visiting the outstanding attractions with cultural and historical values of Hanoi.

-The next destination is Thang Long Imperial Citadel, the apex of regional political power for more than a millennium where research and excavation is still underway, and then head to another 11th century relic, the Temple of Literature, which was built in homage to the Chinese scholar Confucius.
+The next destination is Thang Long Imperial Citadel, the apex of regional political power for more than a millennium where research and excavation are still underway, and then head to another 11th-century relic, the Temple of Literature, which was built in homage to the Chinese scholar Confucius.

-Note: Let's contact directly to us if your want to customize this trip with other destinations.
-Our travel expert will share you more information about the beauty spots in our Capital as well as give more advice for your free time here.
+Note: Let's contact directly to us if you want to customize this trip with other destinations.
+Our travel expert will share with you more information about the beauty spots in our Capital as well as give more advice for your free time here.

 More information for referring: